 And that dreaded reality could plague the entire nation if Congress ever enacted similar legislation.
 So the fight on the federal level continues.

 Elected officials in all four states that passed the KCPA worked alongside the American Kratom Association (AKA) to bring it to fruition.
-The AKA is one of the most valuable allies kratom consumers have in the fight against future kratom bans.
-It’s a non-profit consumer advocacy group that seeks to work on behalf of kratom customers to procure kratom legislation from governments that produce a safe, legitimate, and thriving kratom industry.
-And with the help from local volunteers, the AKA has managed to progress the fight in multiple more states for 2021.
+The AKA is one of the most valuable allies kratom users have in the fight against future bans.
+Additionally, with the help from local volunteers, the AKA has managed to continue the fight in 2021.
 According to the latest legislation session calendars, quite a few additional states have introduced KCPA bills this year.
 And with the marijuana legalization campaigns continuing to knock down hurdles across the states, kratom bills have a better chance of gaining support than ever before.

 The AKA fights for kratom consumer rights on the federal level, too.
 It stepped up to the frontlines and helped push for the Drug Enforcement Agency (DEA) to back down from an emergency scheduling of kratom back in 2016.
-Plus, the AKA has continued to lobby on Capitol Hill for the past few years to get the KCPA passed in Congress.
-There are a few congressional members that support the bill.
-And should that law ever get passed, it would create an additional barrier against federal agencies to continue attacking the industry.
+Plus, the American Kratom Association has continued to lobby Congress to pass the KCPA.
+There are a few congressional members that support the bill, and should the bill become law, it would provide protection against federal agencies who seek to restrict access to kratom.

 That outcome would furnish millions of chronic pain victims with a bit of well-needed solace to help ease their troubled spirits.